Harborn-digital/cookie-consent-bundle/README.md

     simplified: false # When set to true the user can only deny or accept all cookies at once
     http_only: true # Sets HttpOnly on cookies
     form_action: $routeName # When set, xhr-Requests will only be sent to this route.
 Take care of having the route available.
+    csrf_protection: true # The cookie consent form is csrf protected or not
 ```

 ## Usage